pearswj/pyplex/README.md

     ln -s PlexOverlay/*
     emerge -av pyplex --autounmask-write
     etc-update # merge strategy 3
-    emerge -av pyplex #this may take quite a while...
+    emerge -av pyplex #this may take quite a while to build all of the dependencies...